 Photo: Armatus1995 / Wikimedia Commons

-Wadi Dawkah, one of the best places for a Salalah trip, offers an exceptional glimpse into Oman’s heritage.
+Wadi Dawkah, one of the best places for Salalah trip, offers an exceptional glimpse into Oman’s heritage.
 This UNESCO‐protected valley shelters ancient Boswellia sacra trees whose resin was treasured by historic traders.
 Visitors stroll among these remarkable trees, learning about age‐old extraction methods and local history.
 Informative exhibits complement captivating scenery, merging environmental significance with historical intrigue.
 The site provides a unique experience that honours the legacy of frankincense and the region’s natural character.

 Nearest Airport: Salalah International Airport – 18 km